 Your finished applesauce cookies should be soft and slightly browned along the edges.

 - These are called whole wheat applesauce cookies, so why add 1 cup of all-purpose flour?
 The short answer is that whole wheat flour doesn't have very much gluten in it.
 Gluten is what helps create structure and volume in baking.
 Without it, these cookies would be very small bricks.
 All-purpose flour does have gluten in it, which is why we add it.
 We want them to become soft and fluffy.

 If you want to learn more about gluten's magical powers, check out "What is Vital Wheat Gluten?"
 It will help you make the best, fluffiest bread (and cookies) ever!

 - The original recipe calls for regular applesauce, but it will be ok if you want to use "no sugar added applesauce" instead.
 I haven't tried cinnamon applesauce before, but I think it would also be delicious.

 - The finished cookie dough will be unlike most cookie dough.
 It will be much wetter, more similar to brownie batter.
-Don’t worry!
-This is how it is suppose to look!
+Don't worry!
+This is how it is supposed to look!

-I hope you love these healthier cookies as much as I do!
+I hope you love these healthier applesauce cookies as much as I do!

 Whole Wheat Applesauce Cookies

 - ½ teaspoon allspice